 Bishop, Daisy H. and Charles Maceo

-Charles Bishop was a World War I veteran.
-He and Daisy were married November 30, 1919, and initially lived with Daisy's family in Newtown, an African American community in Paris.
-Charles learned to play music while a student at the Western School for Colored children in Paris, becoming accomplished in drums, saxophone, and piano.
+Charles Bishop was a World War I Naval veteran.
+He and Daisy were married November 30, 1919 and initially lived with Daisy's family in Newtown, an African American community in Paris.
+Charles learned to play music while a student at the Western School for Colored Children in Paris, becoming accomplished on drums, saxophone, and piano.

-His mother, Georgie A. Small Bishop, encouraged him to play music; her father, George Small (1822-1879?), who had also been a musician, was killed when Georgie was a child.
+His mother Georgie encouraged him to play music; her father, George Small (1822-1879?), who had also been a musician, was killed when Georgie was a child.
 Georgie's mother, Martha Wallace Small (b.
 1832), raised the family alone.

 See also Charles Maceo Bishop at Find A Grave.